home

 Black Tie Wedding, But Make It Wildflower

-Let’s get one thing straight: black tie wedding doesn’t mean boring.
 It doesn’t mean stiff tuxedos and cookie-cutter gowns in a ballroom where the highlight is the rubber chicken entrée.
-Nope.
 Around here, black tie is code for iconic vibes only.
-Think unapologetic glamour, chandeliers blazing, champagne towers cascading, and a night that feels more Met Gala than traditional wedding “reception.”
+Think unapologetic glamour, chandeliers blazing, champagne towers cascading, and a night that feels more Met Gala than anything you’ve ever seen on a wedding blog.

 So let’s rewrite the rules.

-But formality isn’t the problem—the lack of imagination is.
+But formality isn’t the problem — the lack of imagination is.

 The Fashion Moment